DuoSRX/BtcTickerOSX/README.md

 ## Installation

-Download the zip version and double click the .wdgt file to install it in your dashboard.
+Open the project in Dashcode, select Run & Share in the left sidebar and click the Deploy to Dashboard button.
+Dashcode is available from the [Downloads for Apple Developers](https://developer.apple.com/downloads/index.action) page.
+It's free of charge but an Apple Developer account is required.